Hi everyone! It’s so nice to see you here. Let us introduce ourselves and share our travel journalist journey.

-As travel journalists, the Fitzpatricks have earned several awards from the North American Travel Journalists, the Society of American Travel Writers Foundation’s Lowell Thomas Award, and the Caribbean Tourism Organization’s “Golden Mic”.
-They’ve also received an African Community Service Award and Tonya has been recognized as a Top Woman in Travel Media and an Iconic Women Creating a Better World for all from the Women in Travel/Tourism International and Women Economic Forum, respectively.
+We’ve been so blessed to have our work recognized by top industry organizations.
+World Footprints has earned several awards from the North American Travel Journalists (NATJA), the Society of American Travel Writers Foundation’s Lowell Thomas Award, and the Caribbean Tourism Organization’s “Golden Mic”.
+We’ve also received an African Community Service Award for sharing authentic stories about the continent.